fnickels/terraform-provider-mirror-example/Article.md

 # Setting up a Docker Build Server Image with support for a local Terraform Provider Mirror containing multiple provider versions

+by Francis Nickels - Summer 2022

 The pattern of using a Docker image with specific versions of the tools and dependencies preloaded into the image is not new or novel.
 Yet, when looking for steps to apply this pattern to Terraform Provider Versions, examples and documentation covering this are a bit challenging to find and piece together.
 Specifically, if you are looking to support multiple build targets that may have differing provider version requirements.

-In this post, I will cover the basic setup of the build image and then introduce one approach for capturing and preloading the terraform provider versions into a local mirror within the build image.
+In this post, I will cover the basic setup of the build image and then introduce one approach for capturing and preloading the Terraform provider versions into a local mirror within the build image.

 The benefits of a Build Server Image with pinned, preloaded dependency versions are: